How to Create Abstract Photos by Using the Hipstamatic App

 Shadows

 Shadows are a great subject for abstract photography.
-The shape making the shadow may or may not be in the picture depending on the effect.
+Depending on the effect, the shape making the shadow may or may not be in the picture.

 Alienation

-Often you do not know what you are actually seeing.
+In strangely chosen details or perpective, you often do not know what you are actually seeing.
 This alienation contributes to the abstraction of the image.

 Reflections